SuedOnAIM/RF_Template_KillSounds/README.md

 **Q: Will you add Hitmarker replacing?**

 A: No. The vanilla Ravenfield Hitmarkers work fine enough and I'm too lazy to find out how to only disable the vanilla audiosource and not the entire hitmarker.
-If you're really desperate, take some of RadioactiveJellyfish's player voice code to make a hitmarker replacement script. https://github.com/RadioactiveJelly/ravenfield-player-voice
+If you're really desperate, learn how to make a hitmarker replacement script from RadioactiveJellyfish's player voice code. https://github.com/RadioactiveJelly/ravenfield-player-voice

 **Q: Can I request a kill sound?**